Portugal is quickly becoming a top destination for US citizens and expats worldwide.

 - Apply for a Temporary Stay Visa (short stay visa) for up to one year or

 If you obtain a residency visa after five years, you can apply for permanent residency and Portuguese citizenship, provided you fulfill all the requirements.
-With citizenship, you will have the right to live, work, and study in any EU country.
+With citizenship, you can live, work, and study in any Schengen Area member state.

 Family Reunification Visa